 For HLS, their admissions process reflects who they are to the world.
 The change was not only helping bring in a more diverse student body, but it was making a statement about the school’s priorities.
 Like any major decision in academia, your whole school has to get behind the idea and the reason for the change.

-Changing your admissions process reflects on how applicants and students engage with your school and
+Changing your admissions process reflects on how applicants and students engage with your school and will impact the type of students you enroll.

 Fortunately, if you’re reading this and interested in implementing holistic review at your school, there are a number of advocates in nursing academia who are creating resources to help you get there.